Go to Eric

 In the above exchange, the narrator began in the narrative mode, presenting the story in the past tense.
 Instantly, however, he shifted into the dialogue mode, enacting the grandmother ("Boy, boy, my child, open your eyes!"), which brought the situation into the present tense.
 Even if the teller did not want Ozidi to engage in excessive violence, he knew that the Ozidi character had to go through with it, in order for the character to express itself and learn, and eventually be purified.

-character who was being acted upon, and from that role position, protested:
+of Ozidi, the character who was being acted upon, and from that role position,

-all points of view in order to help carry the story forward to Ozidi's fall
+enact and support all points of view in order to help carry the story forward

 Epic Storytelling and Videoconferencing